-For SHI and some of its domestic consolidated subsidiaries, the consolidated taxation system is shifted to the group tax sharing system from the beginning of the current consolidated fiscal year.
+SHI and some of its consolidated subsidiaries in Japan apply the group tax sharing system.
 In connection with this, for the accounting and disclosure of corporate tax, local corporate tax and tax effect accounting application, we apply the Practical Issues Task Force (PITF) No. 42 "Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System" (August 12, 2021).